traderjoe-xyz/joe-docs/docs/guides/1-manage-a-liquidity-position.md

 ### Code example

-Below code example includes no slippage or bin composition change - might revert, if computation done off-chain or during high market volatility.
+Below code example includes no slippage or bin composition change - might revert, if computation done off-chain and/or during high market volatility.

 Steps to withdraw liquidity:

 1. Choose bin IDs, that are to be withdrawn (`uint256[] memory ids`).